All children in Reception, Year 1 and Year 2 are entitled to a free school lunch.

 Tips on healthy lunch boxes can be found on the NHS Change 4 Life website and you may also like to consider the suggestions below.

-Children may bring fruit or vegetables to school for a breaktime snack.
+Children in Reception and Key Stage 1 are provided with a free piece of fruit for their snack daily.
+Children in Key Stage 2 may bring fruit or vegetables, or a healthy option to school for their breaktime snack.
 Please do not send your child with crisps or chocolate bars for breaktime.

 A healthy and colourful lunchbox will help your child to concentrate and work hard all day.
 Here are some ideas of what you could include: